luong-komorebi/action-mailer-kafka/README.md

 ## Development

-- To run the test, do ` bundle exec rspec `
+- To run the test, do ` bundle exec rspec `.
+  - To run just the unit tests: ` bundle exec rspec spec/units `
+  - To run just the integration tests: ` bundle exec rspec spec/integrations `
 - To see the coverage of your codes, run ` COVERAGE=true bundle exec rspec `.
 If coverage drops below 80%, CI will fail
 - To see quality reporter, run ` bundle exec rubycritic -s 90 --suppress-ratings app/ `.
 If quality score drops below 90, CI will fail
+- On CI, the test is run with multiple versions of `mail` and `rails` gems to ensure compatability.
+If you want to run such tests on your local machine:
+  - To run unit tests:
+    - First of all, install all dependencies with: ` bundle exec appraisal install `
+    - To run the unit tests, run ` bundle exec appraisal rspec spec/units `
+  - To run integration tests:
+    - First of all, install all dependencies with: ` INTEGRATION_TEST='true' bundle exec appraisal install `
+    - To run the unit tests, run ` bundle exec appraisal rspec spec/integrations `